itsadamslife/keymaster/info.md

 Do this step for each lock and door sensor.

 This will automatically generate the keymaster files just as the `setup.sh` script would have.

+**Important**
+I make no claims to be good with programming.
+I made a fork of this project to implement some minor changes for my own needs.
+Use this fork at your own risk.
+I will try to keep good documentation of the changes I've made in case you're interested in using this fork.